STAGE 4 COMPLETE - POGAČAR WINS!

 Looking Ahead to Stage 5

-The Time Trial Showdown: Wednesday's 33km individual time trial around Caen is expected to shake up the GC significantly.
-World Champion Remco Evenepoel is the hot favorite and needs to make up 58 seconds to take yellow.
-Van der Poel admitted his yellow jersey is likely gone: "Jasper needs to recover, and I hope he understands how hard I tried to win for him today."
+The Time Trial Showdown: Wednesday's 33km individual time trial around Caen is expected to significantly reshape the general classification.
+World Champion Remco Evenepoel is the hot favorite and needs to make up 58 seconds to take the yellow jersey.
+Van der Poel admitted his yellow jersey is likely gone after Stage 5.

-What We Expected: A breakaway victory with attacks on the Rampe Saint-Hilaire determining the winner.
+What We Expected: A breakaway victory with attacks on the Rampe Saint-Hilaire climb determining the winner among escapees.

-What Actually Happened: While a breakaway did form, the exceptional pace set by Alpecin-Deceuninck (protecting Van der Poel's yellow jersey) and the GC teams meant the escapees never gained enough time.
-Instead, we witnessed an explosive battle between the Tour's biggest names, with Pogačar's raw power proving decisive.
+What Actually Happened: While a four-rider breakaway did form early in the stage, the exceptional pace set by Alpecin-Deceuninck protecting Van der Poel's yellow jersey and the aggressive GC teams meant the escapees never gained enough time to survive.
+Instead, we witnessed an explosive battle between the Tour's biggest names on the final climbs, with Pogačar's raw power and perfect timing proving decisive in the uphill sprint.

-Power Output Analysis: The winning move required an estimated 7.0-7.5 W/kg on the Rampe Saint-Hilaire, with Pogačar likely hitting 8+ W/kg during his final acceleration.
-The high average speed of 45.3 km/h reflects the aggressive racing throughout.
+Power Output Analysis: Data compiled by Robert Wood, PhD, shows that the winning move required an estimated 7.0 to 7.5 watts per kilogram on the Rampe Saint-Hilaire, with Pogačar likely hitting 8 watts per kilogram or higher during his final acceleration.
+The high average speed of 45.3 kilometers per hour reflects the aggressive racing throughout the 174-kilometer stage.

 Stage 4 Elevation Profile